Ryōgoku Kokugikan: History

-Fire and earthquake, war damage and requisition
+Damages and requisition

 The first Kokugikan suffered extensive damage during its years of service.

-In November 1917, during the series of big fires in Tokyo, the arena burned down due to an accidental fire resulting in its large roof collapsing.
-The Ryōgoku Kokugikan was destroyed for the first time and needed to be built from scrap.
+In November 1917, during a series of big fires in Tokyo, the arena burned down due to an accidental fire resulting in its large roof collapsing.
+The Ryōgoku Kokugikan was destroyed for the first time and needed to be built from scratch.
 The total amount of damage amounted to about 1.2 million yen and the tournaments had to be held at the Yasukuni Shrine until the arena was rebuilt in January 1920, notably using zinc to fortify the roof.

 Three years later, in September 1923, the Ryōgoku Kokugikan was destroyed in the Great Kantō earthquake and tournaments had to be held at the Butokuden lot in Nagoya.

 In February 1944, the Kokugikan was requisitioned by the military and turned into a balloon bomb factory.
 The Summer tournament was therefore held at the Korakuen Stadium (sekitori) and Meiji Jingu Stadium (Makushita and below).

-In March 1945, an air raid over Tokyo damaged the Ryōgoku Kokugikan and the surrounding sumo stables.
+In March 1945, an air raid over Tokyo damaged it and the surrounding sumo stables.
 After the war, the Kokugikan was occupied by the allies forces and the budo ban was enforced, preventing tournaments until November.
 As the arena was requisitioned by the allies, the Kokugikan undergone a new phase of restoration and was renamed Ryogoku Memorial Hall.
 The renovations were completed by September 1946 leaving the November 1945 tournament to a burnt-out Kokugikan.
 The November tournament of 1946 was the last tournament to occur in the arena.